PeterCamilleri/CX16/docs/vm_sp.md

 * Small stacks of 256 bytes or less.
 * Larger stacks with no 256 byte size limit.

+Now let's look at what low level operations fit our use cases:

+* Pushing and popping data.
+* Creating stack frames.
+* Destroying stack frames.
+* Accessing data in the frame using a frame pointer and an offset.

 [Back to the Top](#implementing-vm-stacks)